Blink Fitness Plans to Reopen Miramar, Florida Location

 These abbreviated hours will allow for thorough cleaning and disinfecting procedures overnight.
 With the reopening process carefully developed and executed, Blink is excited to welcome members and employees back into the gym.

-The reopened Miramar club will be operating at 50% capacity on a first come, first served basis.
+The reopened Miramar club will be following local guidelines.
 Consistent with CDC and local guidelines, Blink recommends members wear masks when entering the gym and when they are within six feet of another person.
 All Blink employees will be wearing masks and gloves at all times.
 Staff will be taking the temperatures of members and employees as they enter the gym.
 Per local guidelines, any member or employee with a temperature of 100.1°F or higher will not be given access to the gym.
 All further protocols and safety details can be found in our new Blink Promise.

 When gyms reopen, all memberships will be unfrozen, and billing will resume on a normal schedule.
 Blink understands that not everybody will be ready to come back to the gym right away, and the company is offering members the option to refreeze their membership for an additional 30 days at no cost.
 For new members, we're offering $1 down across all blue and gray memberships, and $10 down on all orange memberships.